Try adjusting your search terms

 Volunteers are encouraged to share any crafts or hobbies they are passionate about, which may include knitting, painting, or other creative activities.
 These sessions not only provide entertainment but also foster creativity among the residents.

 Stonehill Communities values family involvement and encourages families to participate in their loved one's care and activities.
 Open communication is a priority to ensure families feel connected and informed.
+Family caregivers are also encouraged to receive support from the Caregiver Resource Center.

 The purpose of the Caregiver Resource Center is to provide caregivers with essential support and resources to help them manage their caregiving responsibilities.
 It aims to create a supportive environment for those caring for loved ones with chronic illnesses.